 Open a folder In the command line (Terminal)

-The Ubuntu command line, the Terminal is also a non-UI based approach to access your folders.
+The Ubuntu command line, the Terminal is also a non-UI-based approach to accessing your folders.
 You can open the Terminal application either through the system Dash or the Ctrl+Alt+T shortcut.

 Here are some of the commands and symbols that will help you in browsing folders in the command line:

 The cd or change directory command allows you to change your directory, or in other words, open a new folder.
 When you open the Terminal, you are in your home directory.
 The following command will help you in opening the folder of your choice: